Today I would like to summarise recent additions to my Library and briefly share the areas I am focusing on to find new investment opportunities.

 1. What Has Worked in Investing (Summary of Studies of Investment Approaches Associated With Exceptional Returns).
 One of the oldest US Value Investment Firm, Tweedy, Browne has put together a 60-page White Paper which describes over 50 academic studies on investment strategies with exceptional long-term results.

 3. The Behavior of Individual Investors (Brad Barber and Terrance Odean).
-A 38-page paper summarising key mistakes made by individual investors and reasons for their underperformance.
+A 38-page paper is summarising key mistakes made by individual investors and reasons for their underperformance.

 4. Rate of Return for Most Asset Classes for Key Countries.
 Quite useful and comprehensive 100+ history of investment returns by the Federal Reserve Bank of San Francisco.